luisparravicini/cities-climate/README.md

 ## Finding Köppen climate classification

-Given a list of cities with their latitude and longitude, the script finds (approximately) the city [Koppen climate classification](https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification).
+Given a list of cities with their latitude and longitude, the script finds (approximately) the city's [Koppen climate classification](https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification).
 To do this it uses a "world map" divided in 0.5 degree zones and finds the nearest zone for a city position.

 ### Running